apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/debugging-with-eclipse09.png'>

 Eclipse has a different "perspective" for debugging than for browsing projects, similar to in VisualStudo.
 However, it gives you a choice whether you want to use it or not.
-Click yes, but don’t choose to remember the setting, because it’s not clear where to find it again.
+Click yes, but don't choose to remember the setting, because it's not clear where to find it again.

 And it will launch into the debugger layout and be waiting on the breakpoint.